Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 In the morning:

-- Clean the inside walls of the jar by scraping them down with a small spatula.
-Also, wipe the mouth of the jar and the area under its rim using a clean towel.To cover the jar, you can use a piece of cloth held in place with a rubber band, or simply place a lid on top without screwing it tightly.
-This allows air to circulate inside the jar.
+- Scrape down the inside walls of the jar with a small spatula to clean them.
+Wipe the mouth of the jar and the area under the rim with a clean towel.Cover the jar with a piece of cloth secured with a rubber band, or loosely place a lid on top to allow air circulation inside.

 At night (about 12 hours later):